waldur/waldur-helm/docs/whitelabeling.md

 * `heroImagePath` - Relative path to image rendered at hero section of HomePort landing page.
 * `heroLinkLabel` - Label for link in hero section of HomePort landing page.
 It can be lead to support site or blog post.
 * `heroLinkUrl` - Link URL in hero section of HomePort landing page.
+* `siteDescription` - text at hero section of HomePort landing page.

 **NB:**